Coronavirus crisis: Orange County doctor volunteers to help in busy ICU at New York hospital

-"I went there because that's where I did my surgical residency and worked there for a few years after, so I knew the institution and the people fairly well," said Schubl, a trauma and critical care surgeon at UCI Health.
+"I went there because that's where I did my surgical residency and worked there for a few years after, so I knew the institution and the people fairly well," said Schubl, a trauma and critical care surgeon at UCI Health in Orange.

 On April 9, Schubl arrived in New York, the area hardest-hit by the coronavirus in the U.S. He worked 12 hour-shifts in the ICU, caring for 20 patients.